Argentina Work Permit

 Jobs in Argentina demand more than the Argentina work permit and just the obvious Argentina cover letter and Argentina CV writing and translation - they require thorough preparation.
 You will be confronted with problems that in all probability did not even cross your mind when you become interested in work in Argentina.

-Do not take too lightly the influence an Argentina work permit can have on the final result of your adventure!
+Do not take too lightly the influence employment in Argentina can have on the final result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Passport and Argentina Work Permit